overington/dissertation-scattering-amplitudes/dissertation/chapters/90-amplitudes.md

-  A Maximally Helicity Violating Amplitude is an interaction between \(n\) massless bosons, where \(n-2\) of the amplitude legs have a particular helicty, and the remaining two particles have the opposite helicity.
+  A Maximally Helicity Violating Amplitude is an interaction between \(n\) massless bosons, where \(n-2\) of the amplitude legs have a particular helicity, and the remaining two particles have the opposite helicity.

 \end{definition}